Neural Natural Language Processing for Long Texts: A Survey on Classification and Summarization: Document Summarization

 \subsubsection{Abstractive Summarization}

+Abstractive summarization is typically approached as a sequence-to-sequence language modeling task, where a neural Decoder predicts the next word of the summary at each time step.
+The vast majority of modern relevant methods are trained in a supervised manner, using ground-truth summaries.
+This is arguably a more advanced task than its extractive alternative.
-\paragraph{Pointer Generated Networks} We begin by discussing one of the first truly successful abstractive summarizers, which uses a hybrid approach combining extractive and abstractive techniques to create a model which can choose whether to copy, or generate the next word in the summary.

-\cite{abigail}, propose a new solution to the word copying problem mentioned above by using "pointer-generator networks".
-Inspired by the ability of mammals, including humans, to refer to objects they do not know by pointing at them, pointer-generator networks may choose whether to generate a word, or copy it from the source text.
-This effectively makes the network a hybrid of extractive and abstractive models, and a practical application of the "Word Extractor" proposed by \cite{lapata}.
+\paragraph{Pointer-Generator Networks} One of the first truly successful abstractive summarizers is essentially a hybrid one: a DNN that dynamically chooses whether to select a source sentence verbatim, as an extractive method, or synthesize the next word in the summary \cite{abigail}.
+Inspired by the human ability to refer to unknown objects by pointing at them, such Pointer-Generator Networks (PGNs) are an improvement over the "Word Extractor" proposed by \cite{lapata}.

-An important strength of the network is that it can copy out-of-vocabulary words, which makes it possible to generate text with rare words, as well as keep a smaller vocabulary, thus reducing computational and memory costs.
-This effectively creates a hybrid model, leveraging the strengths of both summarization approaches.
-This is also the defining difference between this approach and the previously mentioned "Word Extractor" \cite{lapata}.

-The model uses a modified sequence-to-sequence Encoder-Decoder framework implemented similarly to that of \cite{nallapati}.
-Both the Encoder and the Decoder are one-layer, bi-directional LSTMs.
-The Decoder however, instead of selecting sentences by generating binary vectors, generates a new word originating either from the source document or an extended, global vocabulary.

-The attention distribution is defined as in \cite{bahdanau} and a coverage matrix is built and updated for each time-step, which penalizes the model for giving attention to already extracted words.
-In order to decide on the course of action for the next word, the model obtains the probability distribution over the union of the global and the document's vocabulary (called the "extended vocabulary") and uses it to decide whether or not it should copy or generate the next word.
-The mechanism guarantees that if a word $w$ is OOV, the word will be copied from the source document, while if it does not exist in the document a new word will be generated.
+PGN can copy out-of-vocabulary (OOV) words from the source document, making it possible to generate text with rare words and keep a smaller vocabulary, thus reducing computational and memory costs.
+Essentially, it is a modified, attention-augmented sequence-to-sequence Encoder-Decoder architecture implemented similarly to \cite{nallapati}, where both the Encoder and the Decoder are one-layer, bidirectional LSTMs.
+The Decoder ends at a softmax layer and at each time step generates a new word, originating either in the source document or in a global supported vocabulary.
+Thus, at each time step of the Encoder's/Decoder's unfolding, the next token is read/outputted from the input/to the generated summary, respectively.
+In order to decide on the course of action for the next word, the PGN defines its output distribution over the union of the global and the document's vocabulary (called the "extended vocabulary"), thus deciding at each time step whether it should copy or generate the next word.
+If a word is OOV, it will be copied from the source document by sampling from the attention distribution, while if it does not exist in the document a new word will be generated.